CLARIAH/clariah-plus/README.md

 ## Introduction

 There is a CLARIAH-wide need for robust text processing technologies that can handle historical as well as contemporary Dutch texts.
-Partners like VU, INT and RU have contributeddifferent components in WP3 and WP6.
+Partners like VU, INT and RU have contributed different components in WP3 and WP6.

 ## Aims of the Interest Group